 2. Take The Uniform CPA Exam

-Once you have completed 120 semester hours of college credit of the total 150 hours, including the 30 semester hours of credit in accounting courses and 24 semester hours of credit in business courses, and have earned your bachelor’s degree, you may apply to take the Uniform CPA Examination.
+Once you have completed 120 semester hours of college credit and earned your bachelor’s degree with the 30 semester hours in accounting and 24 semester hours of business courses, you can then apply to take the Uniform CPA Examination.
 You’ll be required to complete the 30 additional hours to hit the 150 total before submitting your application to the New Hampshire Board of Accountancy.

 a.
 Apply through CPA Examination Services (CPAES).
 Register online.
 Mail all required documents (listed below) to:

 CPA Examination Services